FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 forcing both models toward similarly-shaped output (lists, headers) regardless of how differently they actually reason — but the current math treats every constraint as equally generic.
 If true, the fix is structural: let `structured_output` specifically lower `specificity_risk`, not just contribute to coverage.
-Not yet implemented — see the next section for the result of testing this hypothesis.

 ### Fix attempt: format-anchoring constraint suppression (2026-06-17)